ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/exam1.md

 This page details a take-home exam that you will complete over the next few days.
 You can’t communicate with anyone about the content of the assignment until you receive your grade.
-You can message us privately on Piazza, but the course staff will not give debugging advice or answer most questions about the problems.
+You can message us privately on Piazza, but the course staff will not give programming advice or answer most questions about the problems.
 If you have technical trouble creating a screencast (detailed below) feel free to reach out for assistance.